Ecwid/ecwid-api-docs/includes/_jsapi.md

 });
 ```

 These events contain callbacks that get called on each page change inside the product browser.

 The difference between **OnPageLoad** and **OnPageLoaded** is that the former is called when the page is changed (e.g. a link is clicked), while the latter is called later when the corresponding page is loaded inside the product browser.

 The callback functions accept one parameter of type **Page** specifying which page is to be loaded (or has already been loaded).
 See **Page Object** details for more info.

+<aside class='notice'>If you need more information about a product or category, use <a href="https://developers.ecwid.com/api-documentation/access-tokens">Ecwid REST API</a>.
+Public access token can be used in the client-side code, and private token on the server-side.</aside>

 #### Page object